lastsign/sentiment_microservices/README.md

 -- Stop all services
 $> docker-compose down

--- Stop and remove all services, images and volumes
+-- Stop and remove all services and images
-$> docker-compose down -v --rmi all --volumes
+$> docker-compose down -v --rmi all

--- Remove all unused containers, networks, images and volumes
+-- Remove all unused containers, networks and images
-$> docker system prune --volumes
+$> docker system prune
 ```